VALAWAI/docs/docs/tutorials/mov.md

  - **message** of the log.
  - **payload** Extra information to rich the log message.
 By default is expected a json value encoded as a string.
+ - **component_id** This filed is optional and it sill contain the identifier of the component that has generated the log.

 The next JSON is an example of the message payload to add a new